 17. How do I use the Child Tax Credit Update Portal to opt out of advance payments?

-You can use this CTC UP Guide, which includes screenshots and step-by-step instructions to create an account, check your eligibility for advance payments, get information about monthly payment amounts, opt out of advance payments, and other features of the portal.
+CTC UP is no longer available.
+This CTC UP Guideincludes screenshots and step-by-step instructions to create an account, check your eligibility for advance payments, get information about monthly payment amounts, opt out of advance payments, and other features of the portal.

 18. When can I update my family, address, banking, and income information on the Child Tax Credit Update Portal?